Learn about the world’s largest country!

 As the world’s largest country, Russia occupies one-tenth of all the land on Earth.
 It spans 11 time zones across two continents (Europe and Asia) and has shores on three oceans (the Atlantic, Pacific and Arctic Ocean).

-The Russian landscape varies from vast deserts to frozen coastline, tall mountains to giant marshes.
+The Russian landscape varies from sandy and frozen deserts, tall mountains to giant marshes.
 Much of Russia is made up of rolling, treeless plains called “steppes”.
 The region of Siberia, which occupies three-quarters of Russia, is dominated by sprawling pine forests called “taigas”.

 Russia has around 100,000 rivers, including some of the longest and most powerful in the world.
 It also has many lakes, including Ladoga and Onega (Europe’s two largest lakes), and Lake Baikal, which contains more water than any other lake on Earth.